davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 This document defines a single property, `trust_stores`, which describes trust store inclusion.
 Future documents may define other properties for use with other mechanisms.

 Subscribers MUST ignore unrecognized properties with CertificatePropertyType values.
 If ignoring a property would cause such subscribers to misinterpret the structure, the document defining the CertificatePropertyType SHOULD include a mechanism for CAs to negotiate the new property with the subscriber in certificate management protocols such as ACME {{?RFC8555}}.
-For example, {{acme-extension}} defines a "trustExpressions" ACME order field.

 ## Trust Store Inclusion